jserot/fsml/README.md

 * a set of PPX extensions for building values of type `Fsm.t`

+* functions to transforming FSMs (moving output valuations from states to transitions and _vice versa_ and defactorizing wrt. local variables)

 * functions for producing and viewing graphical representations of FSMs in the `.dot` format

 * functions for saving and reading FSM representations in files using the JSON format